PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 complete list of RFCs are available at https://github.com/powershell/powershell-language-rfc

+This process was adapted from the Chef RFC process as well as from DMTF.org process

 ## Roles

 Currently, only members of the PowerShell Core team are allowed to author new RFCs.
 All members of the community can provide feedback to any RFC.

+## RFC Naming Convention

+TBD

 ## RFC Workflow